cloud-66-internal/help.cloud66.com/_node/how-to-guides/databases/replace-sqlite.md

 ## Instructions
-Switching to another SQL-based database is easy, and the following instructions show you how to switch to MySQL or PostgreSQL in five simple steps.
+The following instructions show you how to switch from SQLite to MySQL or PostgreSQL in five steps.

 ## MySQL